preciofishbone/OmniaDocs/introduction/index.rst

 1. Go to the page.
 2. Open the administraton menu and select "Edit page".
 3. Open the list of blocks.
 4. Use drag and drop to add the block to a suitable area.
-The block is called "Banner" and is found under Omnia.Intranet.

 To access the settings for the control, see above.